 Ok, so let’s talk trends and home decor eye candy.
 I mean, that’s why you’re here, right?

 Every showroom…and I mean every single showroom…featured texture.
 Bernhardt Furniture was our first stop and the first thing I spied — these nubby poufs.

 And check out the texture on this cute side table and the black marble coffee table.
 Clutch the pearls!
 At first, I thought it was cerused…but nope…marble!
 Veining goals.

 The night before The Design Bloggers Tour, I was laying in my hotel bed and scrolling through Instagram, and there was one photo that stopped me in my tracks.
 A bed…I called it a sweater bed…and it was also by Bernhardt.
 My heart skipped a beat because I knew I was going to see it in person.

 Also, take notice of the nightstands.
 Mark my words, THIS WILL BE IN MY BEDROOM.
 The photo doesn’t do this bed justice.
 BTDubs, it’s actually not a sweater…but rather the frame is wrapped in a handmade rug from Morocco…I know right!!!
 Gaw!
 So good!

-Next up on the tour was 3 quick but inspiring looks at Adriana Hoyos (remember I said I wanted to check out the Rumba Sofa?), Michael Dawkins Home, and Bungalow 5.
+Next up on the tour were 3 quick but inspiring looks at Adriana Hoyos, Michael Dawkins Home, and Bungalow 5.
 My biggest takeaway…besides wanting to bring every single thing home with me…was chrome is trending big time!
 That’s right friend.
 Put that brass down and back away slowly.
 If you want the biggest home decor trend for Spring, shiny chrome is coming back baby.